-These students (“Dreamers”) are examples of the underprivileged youth at “I Have a Dream” Foundation – Los Angeles (IHADLA) whom you can help through mentoring.
+These students (“Dreamer Scholars”) are examples of the youth from underserved communities that “I Have a Dream” Foundation – Los Angeles (IHADLA) helps and whom you can help through mentoring.

 Amber Brown, an 11th grader, studied and played volleyball at Century Community Charter School (CCCS) in Inglewood.
 She says the “I Have a Dream” program has always been there for her.
 Amber says that when she misses her dad, who is in the Navy, or when she is struggling in school, the members of IHADLA are always there to comfort her.
 She remembers times when Chaznae, her program coordinator, noticed she was upset and helped her deal with tough family problems.
 Amber hopes to attend either Howard University or USC and aspires to be either a singer or a therapist.

 Joseph Alex, an 11th grader, ran track and played football on an undefeated Pop Warner team.
 Joseph says IHADLA has really helped him grow as a person.
 He says he used to be angry and cocky, but “I Have a Dream” Foundation – Los Angeles helped him work through that.
 He has improved academically and enjoys science and theatre.
 Joseph hopes to attend either USC or Oregon State, where he will study hard and play on the football team.

 Jaiden Noralez is an 8th grader at 99th Street Elementary School in Watts.
 He likes that IHADLA helps him get good grades and that they bring people to his school to talk about college and education.
 He has one 6-year-old brother, whom he tries to help with school.
 “Sometimes on Sundays, I teach him addition and subtraction, and sometimes I read a book to him,” says Jaiden.
 He is looking forward to attending college when he grows up.